 Lucifer recap: 'All Hands on Decker'

-The episode starts with the distressing news that Chloe and Pierce are getting married in three weeks.
+The episode starts with the distressing news that Chloe (Lauren German) and Pierce (Tom Welling) are getting married in three weeks.
 Three weeks!
-But don’t worry — they’re dunzo by the end of the episode, thanks to the world’s worst bachelorette party.
+But don't worry—they're dunzo by the end of the episode, thanks to the world's worst bachelorette party.

-A delighted Ella launches into planning a bachelorette party for the closest thing she has to a sister, even though she’s concerned about Chloe’s upcoming monogamy.
-“Even hot gets boring,” she warns.
+A delighted Ella (Aimee Garcia) launches into planning a bachelorette party for the closest thing she has to a sister, even though she's concerned about Chloe's upcoming monogamy.
+"Even hot gets boring," she warns.

 Chloe herself doesn't seem all that excited about Pierce's enthusiastic wedding planning, but when her affianced suggests postponing, she waves it off and accepts his suggestion that she take some vacation time to prepare for the big day.

-At his penthouse, Lucifer, clad in red satin pajamas, rails at Amenadiel about Chloe’s spectacularly bad choices regarding the “overstuffed man ham.”
-Amenadiel suggests Lucifer be honest about his feelings, but Lucifer says it’s too late for that.
+At his penthouse, Lucifer (Tom Ellis), clad in red satin pajamas, rails at Amenadiel about Chloe's spectacularly bad choices regarding the "overstuffed man ham."
+Amenadiel suggests Lucifer be honest about his feelings, but Lucifer says it's too late for that.
 Instead, he decides to figure out why Chloe made the choice she did.

 He even goes for the wardrobe change, donning a drab jacket and turtleneck, and asks Dan to play the role of his handsome, unpredictable partner so he can get the full Chloe experience.
 He swaps Dan's badge and gun for a fat wad of cash and shoves him into a sketchy underground gambling den solo to cozy up to their suspect, Vince.

-Dan-as-Lucifer tries the whole “What do you desire?” thing, which Vince misinterprets as a come-on.
-Then Dan notices a dog bite and is thisclose to getting Vince to spill about its origin when Lucifer storms in with a SWAT team, assuming that’s what Chloe would have done to get him out of trouble at that point.
-When Dan object, Lucifer tells him to quit making it all about himself.
+Dan-as-Lucifer tries the whole "What do you desire?" thing, which Vince misinterprets as a come-on.
+Then Dan notices a dog bite and is this close to getting Vince to spill about its origin when Lucifer storms in with a SWAT team, assuming that's what Chloe would have done to get him out of trouble at that point.
+When Dan objects, Lucifer tells him to quit making it all about himself.
 Ha!